ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 ## Sprint Planning

-At sprint planning we will *only* look at tickets with 'proposal' label.
-These will be selected in and added to the ready column or milestone; estimates will be added.
-These will then be looked at to slim down to the number of points we usually manage in a sprint.
-After sprint planning all 'proposal' labels will be removed from all tickets.
+At sprint planning we:

+1. Look at any newly propose tickets and rank them
+2. Estimate the top ticket on the list
+3. Add its value to the current sprint (possibly by dragging)
+4. If we have points left in the sprint go to 2

+After sprint planning the ready column will be ordered.

 ## Movement of Tickets